YellowFlash2012/dev-busca/README.md

 # dev-busca
-Django app for highlighting  some dev and their projects
+Django app for highlighting some dev and their projects.
+It is inspired by <a href="https://www.udemy.com/course/python-django-2021-complete-course/">this</a> udemy course

 <a href="https://devbusca.herokuapp.com/">Live preview</a>

 # highlights:
 - signup, login, logout users